wix/cli-app-templates/mixpanel-analytics/README.md

 You can share this URL with collaborators on your development site.
 It directs to a dashboard page where they can preview and test your app.

-### Create an app version
+### Release an app version

 An app version allows you to publish an app to the [Wix App Market](https://www.wix.com/app-market) or install it on a site with a direct install URL.

-To create an app version, run the following command:
+To release an app version, run the following command:

 ```bash
 npm run release
 ```

-This guides you through creating a new app version in the Wix Dev Center.
-Once the app version is created, you can optionally [submit it for review](https://devforum.wix.com/kb/en/article/submit-your-app-for-review) and publish it to the [Wix App Market](https://www.wix.com/app-market).
+This guides you through releasing a new app version in the Wix Developers Center.
+Once the app version is released, you may consider different [distribution options](https://dev.wix.com/docs/build-apps/launch-your-app/app-distribution/about-app-distribution).

 To learn more about app versions, see [App Versions and Deployment](../workflow/app_versions_and_deployment.md).